rakuma45/Linux-Stuff/gettingStarted.md

 touch text.txt
 ```

-### 18. touch
+### touch

-he `touch` command is used to update the timestamps on existing files and directories as well as to create new, empty files.
+The `touch` command is used to update the timestamps on existing files and directories as well as to create new, empty files.

 `$ touch text.txt`

 If the file already exists, touch will change the file's last access and modification times to the current time.

-### 19. apt
+### apt

 Advanced Package Tool or APT is a package management system used by Debian-based distributions.